Altered Art Books

 Patinas for small studios.
 Charles Lewton-Brain

 The Art of Jewelry Polymer Clay, by Katherine Duncan Aimone.
 This book is a compilation of 14 EXCELLENT polymer clay artists, their work and 33 projects.
 While 19 of the 33 projects held no appeal for me, I am tempted to try 14 of them.
 This is a huge number for me.
 Generally, I find that most of the projects in” project books” are lame and there might be 1 project that I’ll try.
-The best part of the book are the gallery shots.
+The best part of the book is the gallery shots.
 Who can resist the work of Cynthia Toops, Kathleen Dustin, Steven Ford (Ford Forlano) or Wendy Wallin Malinow?

 Faux Surfaces in Polymer Clay by, Irene Semanchuk Dean.
 Lots of very cool techniques to create very realistic imitations of materials like slate, bronze, malachite, raku, ivory, etc. I had a great time making lots of different faux materials.